 We love walking at Hurley and Hurley Lock, it’s one of our favourite places to visit in Berkshire along the River Thames.
-We enjoy taking a picnic, feeding the birds, walking the Thames path and watching the boats go in and out of the lock.
+We enjoy taking a picnic, walking the Thames path and watching the boats go in and out of the lock.
 The village of Hurley is picturesque and there is a stunning church in the village called St Mary The Virgin, Hurley.

 Where do you walk?

 Once parked, walk out of the car park and turn left walking away from the Hurley High Street.
 The is a narrow footpath which has brick walls and bushes either side.
 Follow this path which takes you down to the River Thames.
 Once you reach the bridge you can either go left and follow the Thames Path in the direction of Remenham and Henley-on-Thames, past Hurley Riverside Park, which is a campsite and caravan park.

 We tend to go over the wooden bridge however and walk along the Thames Path to Hurley Lock and then down to the next wooden bridge.
 We only go this far due to little legs and find there is plenty to do for a morning or afternoon with a picnic, stopping to see the boats and to feed the ducks in a wonderful picturesque setting.
 If you carried on over the second wooden bridge along the Thames Path you would reach Marlow – this is a popular walk if you have older children who can walk further.